panva/oauth4webapi/docs/functions/processAuthorizationCodeOpenIDResponse.md

 [💗 Help the project](https://github.com/sponsors/panva)

+Support from the community to continue maintaining and improving this module is welcome.
+If you find the module useful, please consider supporting the project by [becoming a sponsor](https://github.com/sponsors/panva).

+***

 ▸ **processAuthorizationCodeOpenIDResponse**(`as`, `client`, `response`, `expectedNonce`?, `maxAge`?): [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<[`OpenIDTokenEndpointResponse`](../interfaces/OpenIDTokenEndpointResponse.md) \| [`OAuth2Error`](../interfaces/OAuth2Error.md)\>

 (OpenID Connect only) Validates Authorization Code Grant Response instance to be one coming from